meeber/FactoryTypeThing/README.md

 // Tell the factory how lunchables should be created via an array of strings factory.register(Lunchable, ["Turkey", "Cheddar", "WheatCracker", "Pudding"]);

-// Now doing this:
+// Now doing this
 let lunchable1 = factory.create("Lunchable");

-// Is the same as doing this:
+// Is the same as doing this
 let lunchable2 = new Lunchable(
   new Turkey(),
   new Cheddar(),